Curriculum

 HONR 100 (Honors Forum) is the mandatory, introductory course for freshmen in the Honors College taken in the fall semester of their first year.
 In Forum, members get to know each through small-group collaboration, hear guest lectures each week from faculty in different academic departments at UMBC, and draw connections between what they learn through weekly readings and dialogue.

 Honors Seminars are small, engaging, interdisciplinary classes that faculty members teach exclusively for Honors College students.
-They often deal with topics faculty are researching or writing about, or with material that does not fit into the curricula of their home departments.
-They also allow faculty to experiment with novel teaching methods.
 Our seminars emphasize critical thinking and writing, and expose students to the rewards of work across the disciplines.
-Many Honors College students find it especially exciting to take Honors seminars on topics far afield from their own disciplines.
+Students are required to have 3 Honors Seminars, at least one of which must be at the 300 level.
 Recent seminars include:

 • Biology of Obesity